learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 ## Update the Environments
 The last steps are to update the [student repo](https://github.com/learn-co-curriculum/dsc-data-science-env) with the new yml files.
 This should be done in conjunction with updating any labs or lessons that need to be updated.
 Reach out to Engineering to update the environment for the in browser jupyter notebooks.

+There may be a handful of packages that will error as "not found" when Engineering tries to create their environment.
+This is likely because they are running this in a Linux environment and some packages are OS specific.
+They should just remove the offending packages.